Lasereyepop/hacktech26/README.md

-# lahacks2026 — Taste Lab
+# techhacks — Taste Lab

 Taste Lab is a design-intelligence product that pairs a Figma-style design canvas with a self-trained **gaze-prediction model**.
 Drop a design on the